 - If you opt for the non-EU Residence Card, use this form

 If you use the online booking system of the Foreign Police to book an appointment for registering your residence, completing the application form will be part of the online booking process.
 When you finish the booking process, you will need to print the completed application and bring it to the Foreign Police on the day of your appointment.
-This means you don´t need to complete the application form separately.

 In addition to one of the application forms above, if you register before 31 December 2020, you must complete a special form where you will indicate your choice of the Residence Card type, i.e. whether you want the EU Residence Card or the non-EU Residence Card.
+You may refer to our guide on how to complete this form.

 The document on accommodation may be one of the following: